Associate Professor in Mathematics

 |1998 - 1999||Licence in Mathematics (3rd year of Bachelor's Degree), Magna Cum Laude, University of Rouen, France.|

-In these models, members of the population (particles) such as atoms, cells, plants or agents, are located on the set of vertices of a connected graph.
+In these models, members of the population~(particles) such as atoms, cells, plants, voters, players, etc. are located on the vertex set of